 I’ve seen international studies on the potential problems with the red-amber-green phase, but haven’t really heard or read an account of why these phases vanished in the U.S. (though I’m sure the information is out there, in some back issue of the ITE Journal).
 I can imagine there are pedestrian issues, not to mention intersection clearance issues.
 And given that hardly anyone drives a manual shift in the U.S., one of the perceived virtues of that system is now largely lost here, like an old piece of slang no one uses anymore.

 This entry was posted on Tuesday, July 14th, 2009 at 12:01 pm and is filed under Traffic Engineering, Traffic Gadgets, Traffic Signals, Traffic Wonkery.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.